 - Required community work and/or educational sanctions

-- Parental notification in the case of alcohol consumption (after the second violation)
+- Parental notification of alcohol policy violation (after the second violation)

 - Monetary restitution for damages or expenses incurred